cyberz3r0/Automation-Scripts/README.md

 ## Environment Variables

-To run this project, you will need to add a .env file to `clockin-out-main` and the following environment variables to it:
+To run this project, you will need to add a .env file to the same directory as `main.py` and the following environment variables to it:

 `work_user` => CTU email